Clay County teen accused of killing parents enters not guilty plea

-GREEN COVE SPRINGS, Fla. — The Clay County teenager accused of shooting his parents to death in their Middleburg home Aug.
-4 appeared before a Clay County judge Tuesday morning.
+Green Cove Springs, Fla — The Clay County teenager accused of shooting his parents to death in their Middleburg home on Aug.
+4th appeared before a Clay County judge Tuesday morning.

-Trevor Lee, 14, was indicted last week in the deaths of David Lee and Brandi Smith.
-He’s being charged as an adult of first-degree murder, prosecutors said.
+The 14-year-old was indicted last week in the deaths of David Lee and Brandi Smith.
+He’s being charged as an adult with first-degree murder.

+He’ll have another pre-trial hearing on Sept.
+30, and the judge has set a trial date for Feb.
+10, 2026.

-Deputies were called to the home by the child who stated to a 911 operator that he killed his parents, Clay County Sheriff Michelle Cook said the morning of the killings
+On the morning of the killings, Clay County Sheriff Michelle Cook said Deputies were called to the home by the child, who told a 911 operator that he had killed his parents.

 After shooting his parents, the boy walked to a nearby church and turned himself over to deputies, Cook said.